jsutch/strcmp_timing_attacks_demo/README.md

 A few reasons:
 - if you store a hash, then both strings are always the same size.
 - the mature methods also add time-based buffers into place so that long/short/alphabetically diverse strings all return in constant time.
 No predictable time variation = no attack.
+- modern mathods/tools for passwords also include strengtheners like salts.
+Not available for token comparison.

 This is where I get in over my head.
 Smarter People Than I assure me that the way to do this capital-S Securely has a number of small, difficult problems.